 I cannot help but wonder if the name, Montego, was trademarked by Fender?

-Although the Montego guitar no longer exists, Fender's color chart includes a color called Montego Black.
+Although the Montego guitar no longer exists, Fender's color chart keeps it alive with their color called Montego Black.
 This color is sort of a gun-metal black and a shade lighter than the Black on Clapton's well known stratocaster.

 As I see it, there seems to be a recurring theme in the guitar manufacturing industry.